cefn/lauf/modules/lauf-store/README.md

 });
 ```

-Visit [@lauf/lauf-store-react](https://github.com/cefn/lauf/tree/main/modules/lauf-store-react) to see how to refresh React components when only a selected part of your state changes.
+Visit [@lauf/lauf-store-react](https://github.com/cefn/lauf/tree/main/modules/lauf-store-react) to learn about useSelected() which can refresh React components when only a selected part of your state changes.

 For example, an RGB color state like the one shown above is demonstrated in our Reactive NextJS [ColorMixer](../../apps/nextjs-mixer) Single Page App.